Serious Syringe Workout

 In this class I explain to you the differences, the pro’s and con’s of both plastic en glass syringes.
 You will learn how to fill the syringe properly to prevent air bubbles sneaking in.
 Furthermore you learn to get your grip right and how to control the correct amount of pressure.
 I will also show you the cleaning process of the syringe.
 This course is filled with background information on this authentic Moroccan technique and also quickly to understand instructions and easy to apply exercises, tips and tricks that make all the difference.

 By using the syringe, your hand and fingers will be in a position that is unlike any other position you are used to and your muscles might need some time to adjust.
 To help this proces go smoothly, you will receive a free massage routine that you can do by yourself.
 The routine, developed with Henna syringe artists in mind in particular, is demonstrated by my friend who is an accredited massage therapist.

 After intensive training your hand deserves some pampering!

 What to expect and understand?

 Under my guidance, the Moroccan Syringe technique won’t be a secret to you any longer.
 On the contrary, actually, you will receive all the input you need to learn to master it.
 My 20 years of experience packed in easy to follow tips and tricks.
 Become a Syringe Master like a Moroccan Neqacha.

-After this class, you will very well informed through the knowledge you have gained about this specific technique.
+After this class, you will be very well informed about this specific technique.
 You will feel confident to start working with this environment friendly tool.
 You can refill it every time, even on the go.
 A glass syringe lasts for years (unless you drop it….it can BREAK) Cello cones on the other hand are thrown away when they run out.

 Master the syringe like a pro